Court OKs Texas winner-take-all presidential elector system

 Smith said while the winner-take-all system “may indirectly decrease the incentive of members of perennially losing political parties to vote, it does not hinder their actual ability to vote.”

-LULAC declined to comment immediately but was expected to issue a statement.
-The organization also has challenged winner-take-all systems in California, Massachusetts and South Carolina.
+LULAC also has challenged winner-take-all systems in California, Massachusetts and South Carolina.
+Decisions in the California and Massachusetts cases are pending at separate federal appeals courts.

+Luis Vera, attorney for LULAC, stressed in an interview that the lawsuits do not challenge the electoral college system established by the Constitution.
+“It’s the manner in which the states have applied it,” he told The Associated Press.